 On July 5, 2011, Phoenix was enveloped in a moving wall of dust so monstrous that the news media started using the Arabic word “haboob” to describe it.
 Since then, the borrowed word has been used, perhaps overused, for describing garden variety dust storms.
 On Apache Boulevard, another bit of wording from the Middle East, “haji-baba,” long used in literature and movies, is also the name of one of the area’s longest established restaurants.
-Tempe’s Haji-Baba has endured since the ‘80s in a strip mall a quarter mile east of the Dorsey / Apache light rail station.
+Tempe’s Haji-Baba has endured since the ‘80s in a strip mall a quarter mile east of the Dorsey / Apache light rail station and Tempe Streetcar stop.

 Like many local Middle Eastern restaurants, Haji-Baba is both a market and a cafe.
 The grocery portion takes up about two-thirds of the space with aisles devoted to cans of fava beans, bags of lentils, tins of tea, packages of pita, jars of preserved lemons, and just about any other ingredient associated with the cuisines of southwest Asia.
 The other third, off to the right upon entering, is the dining room.
 It’s a tight, spare room with about a dozen tables inside and a few more spilling over into the market space.
 Outside, big, artistic gears form a bike rack.